MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/guides/dwritecore.md

 DWriteCore is the [Windows App SDK](/windows/apps/windows-app-sdk/) implementation of [DirectWrite](/windows/win32/directwrite/direct-write-portal).
 For more info, see [DWriteCore overview](/windows/win32/directwrite/dwritecore-overview).

-## API differences between DirectWrite and DWriteCore
+## Summary of API and/or feature differences

 Nearly all DirectWrite APIs remain unchanged in DWriteCore.
 There are a few differences, as described in [APIs that are new, or different, for DWriteCore](/windows/win32/directwrite/dwritecore-overview#apis-that-are-new-or-different-for-dwritecore).